corumgold/multiverse-inventory-app/README.md

 ### Tier IV: Updating an Item
 - As a User, I want to edit an item by filling a form
-  - Edit form on Single Item View
+  - (DONE) Edit form on Single Item View
-  - Express Route to UPDATE the Item
+  - (DONE) Express Route to UPDATE the Item
-  - Fetch request to update item when form is submitted
+  - (DONE) Fetch request to update item when form is submitted

 ### Tier V: Bonus Stuff
 - Models, Routes for Users and Orders